Sheep-y/xenonauts-ce_zh/readme.md

 All fonts are open source and can be transformed freely.

 * arial.mvec
-  * Replace with WenQuanYi Micro Hei (文泉驛微米黑)
+  * Replace with WenQuanYi Micro Hei (文泉驛微米黑).
 * xenonauts.mvec
-  * Em size 1000 => 820, Scale 150% (width no change), Scale width 150%, Move Y 72
+  * Em size 1000 => 820, Scale 150% (width no change), Scale width 150%, Move Y 72.
-  * Merge with cwTeXQYuan (cwTeX 圓體, Em size 1024), Delete merged half-width symbols
+  * Merge with cwTeXQYuan (cwTeX 圓體, Em size 1024), Delete merged half-width symbols.
 * xenopedia.mvec
-  * Replace with AR PL MingTi (文鼎 PL 明體)
+  * Replace with AR PL MingTi (文鼎 PL 明體).
   * Select underscore (half-width), Move Y 2000, and use it as non-breaking space.